Usage Guide

 Header bar

-The header displays the app logo, title, a network latency indicator (round-trip time to the server, updated every 10 seconds), the currently logged-in user, an impersonation dropdown (for admins), and a logout icon on the far right.
-The latency value is color-coded: teal (<100 ms), orange (<300 ms), or red (≥300 ms).
+The header shows the app logo, title, a network latency indicator (round-trip time to the server, updated every 10 seconds), the current user, an impersonation dropdown for admins, and a logout icon on the right.
+Latency is color-coded: teal (<100 ms), orange (<300 ms), red (≥300 ms).

 Header bar